 It also makes you feel stupid that you didn’t see it, and mad at yourself for not seeing it.
 And, it makes you feel very embarrassed that other people probably knew.

 All those reasons go back to my saying that the cheater should apologize for the cheating, no matter what else and what other resentments are present in the relationship.
-It’s the only thing that makes a cheatee feel sane, like you actually have a chance of letting go of the intense anger over the situation.
+It’s the only thing that makes a cheatee feel sane and/or validated, like you actually have a chance of letting go of the intense anger over the situation.
 That at least the cheater cared enough to acknowledge that the situation deeply hurt you.

 The bottom line is, all affairs (including affairs when both parties are married) are complicated and they rarely end well.
-I’m not going to say that none of them work out, but for the most part, they fail, I think because the relationship began with lies and cheating and deceit and hurting others.
+I’m not going to say that none of them work out, but for the most part they don’t, I think because the relationship began with lies and cheating and deceit and hurting others.
 And maybe the guilt gets to people, creating new resentment and of course, lack of self-love (which will ruin any romantic relationship.)

 Additionally, how can you begin a new serious relationship when you aren’t out of an old one?
 Doesn’t it take months, sometimes longer to even figure out your role in why it didn’t work?
 Isn’t there something to be said for waiting until you work on yourself to get serious with someone else?

-I didn’t write this article to berate or judge people who affairs when both partners are married, but maybe some of what I wrote will make them think a little bit.
+I didn’t write this article to berate or judge people who have affairs when both partners are married, but maybe some of what I wrote will make them think a little bit.
 Almost always, everyone loses in an affair, whether it is a meaningless one-night stand or even a short emotional affair via Facebook messaging.
 Even if the affair turns into a love that you call “the love of my life,” it isn’t pretty.
 Why?
 Because what is supposed to be the beauty of true love will always have a stain on it with someone else’s pain.